 One ingredient cooks always need: olive oil.
 This versatile cooking tool touches everything from salad dressings to marinades, pastries to pasta dishes, and can also be used as a way to sauté meats and veggies when added to the pan.

 We also now know that it’s packed with healthier medium-chain triglyceride fats than butter and vegetable oil, and can be a great way to improve overall health and wellness when making the swap.
-Even hair and skin care can benefit when olive oil is added to a daily beauty routine.
+Even hair and skin care can benefit when olive oil or coconut oil is added to a daily beauty routine.

 With its abundant uses, you might want to stock up on a few high-quality bottles, which also begs the question does olive oil ever go bad?
 That is, if you even have a bottle left over after a month.